quipper/monorepo-deploy-actions/update-outdated-pull-request-branch/README.md

 # update-outdated-pull-request-branch [![update-outdated-pull-request-branch](https://github.com/quipper/monorepo-deploy-actions/actions/workflows/update-outdated-pull-request-branch.yaml/badge.svg)](https://github.com/quipper/monorepo-deploy-actions/actions/workflows/update-outdated-pull-request-branch.yaml)

-This is an action to update the pull request if the head commit is outdated.
+This is an action to update the pull request branch if the head commit is outdated.

 ## Problem to solve